Cherry Dee: Modeling career

 On 1 May 2004, the Sexual Offences Act 2003 came into effect, which raised the legal permissible age for photography considered indecent in England, Wales, and Northern Ireland from 16 to 18.
 Frampton was forced to put her topless modelling career on hiatus until she turned 18, as newspapers and magazines decided on legal advice that glamour images could be seen as indecent.
 She also took the precaution of removing from her website all topless photographs taken before her 18th birthday.

 As she approached her birthday and prepared to relaunch her glamour career, the media reported that she had insured her breasts for £1 million.
 After winning the Sunday Sport competition aged 20, Cherry's profile grew and she was soon featured in lads mags such as Fit For Men, and tabloids including Daily Star and The Daily Sport.
 In February 2007, she was named Miss Sunday Sport 2007.
 On March 18, a topless Cherry took part in a live web chat.
 In May, the Sunday sport released a perfume based on her smell, Frampton saying "Superstars like J Lo, Britney Spears, Paris Hilton and Jade Goody have all launched their own perfume so I feel honoured that the Sunday Sport has given me a fragrance of my own.
 I never thought I'd be so lucky as to be the face of perfume...I just hope that everyone enjoys having a sniff of Cherry."

 Retirement from modelling

 In August 2007, at the age of 20, Frampton announced her retirement from glamour modeling, stating that she intended to devote her time to charity work in Africa.
 In a December 2009 interview, Frampton additionally revealed that she left glamour modeling because she felt pressured to take drugs and to pose for increasingly explicit photographs.
-She moved home to Wales and attended a hairdressing course at Deeside College before going to work at Aston Hall nursing home, caring for the elderly.
+She moved home to Wales and attended a hairdressing course at Deeside College (now Coleg Cambria) before going to work at Aston Hall nursing home, caring for the elderly.